Reduction theory for singular symplectic manifolds and singular forms on moduli spaces: Preliminaries

 To explore the difference between Hamiltonian and $b$-Hamiltonian actions and the corresponding moment maps, let us consider the following example: \begin{itemize} \item[1.]
 A Hamiltonian $S^1$-action on the sphere by rotation around the vertical axis with $\R$ being the image of the moment map.
 (Fig. \ref{pic:s2})

 \item[2.]
 A $b$-Hamiltonian $S^1$-action on the torus by the same rotation with $S^1$ being the image of $b$-moment map.
 (Fig. \ref{pic:t2}) \end{itemize}

 As explained above, the moment map, in this case, contains a $log$-component that explodes at $h = 0$.
 To work with this object, one needs to introduce the notion of $b$-line and $b$-circle.

-This notion can be generalized using the language of $b$-Lie groups as introduced in \cite{BKM2}.
+To prescribe a smooth structure on the image of the moment map, in \cite{guillemin2015toric} the authors use $\mathbb{R}_{>0}$-valued labels ("weights") on the points at infinity.
+Thus, the image of the moment map forms what is called a $b$-line (or $b$-circle) constructed by gluing copies of the extended real line $\overline{\mathbb{R}} := \mathbb{R} \cup \{\pm \infty\}$ together in a zig-zag pattern where points are \emph{at infinity} are glued together.